Aloe vera: Cultivation

-Aloe vera has been widely grown as an ornamental plant.
-The species is popular with modern gardeners as a topical medicinal plant and for its interesting flowers, form, and succulence.
+Aloe vera has been widely grown as an ornamental plant, popular with modern gardeners as a topical medicinal plant and for its interesting flowers, form, and succulence.
 This succulence enables the species to survive in areas of low natural rainfall, making it ideal for rockeries and other low water-use gardens.
-The species is hardy in zones 8–11, and is intolerant of heavy frost and snow.
+It is hardy in zones 8–11 and is intolerant of heavy frost and snow.
 The species is relatively resistant to most insect pests, though spider mites, mealy bugs, scale insects, and aphid species may cause a decline in plant health.
-This plant has gained the Royal Horticultural Society's Award of Garden Merit.
+This plant has earned the Royal Horticultural Society's Award of Garden Merit.

-In pots, the species requires well-drained, sandy potting soil, and bright, sunny conditions.
+In pots the species requires well drained, sandy potting soil and bright, sunny conditions.
 Aloe plants can turn red from sunburn under too much direct sun, though gradual acclimation may help.
-The use of a good-quality commercial propagation mix or packaged "cacti and succulent mix" is recommended, as they allow good drainage.
-Terra cotta pots are preferable as they are porous.
-Potted plants should be allowed to completely dry before rewatering.
+The use of a good-quality commercial propagation aoil mix or packaged "cacti and succulent mix" is recommended, as they allow for good drainage.
+Terra cotta pots are preferable for being porous.
+Potted plants should be allowed to dry completely before watering.
 When potted, aloes can become crowded with "pups" growing from the sides of the "mother plant".
-Plants that have become crowded can be divided and repotted to allow room for further growth, or the pups can be left with the mother plant.
-During winter, Aloe vera may become dormant, during which little moisture is required.
-In areas that receive frost or snow, the species is best kept indoors or in heated glasshouses.
+Overcrowded plants can be divided and repotted to allow room for further growth, or the pups can be left with the mother plant.
+During winter Aloe vera may become dormant, during which little moisture is required.
+In areas with frost or snow the species is best kept indoors or in heated glasshouses.

 There is large-scale agricultural production of Aloe vera in Australia, Cuba, the Dominican Republic, China, Mexico, India, Jamaica, Kenya, Tanzania, South Africa, Spain, and the United States, with much of the output going toward the cosmetics industry.

 Uses

 Two substances from Aloe vera - a clear gel and its yellow latex - are used to manufacture commercial products.
-Aloe gel typically is used to make topical medications for skin conditions, such as burns, wounds, frostbite, rashes, psoriasis, cold sores, and dry skin.
-Aloe latex is used individually or manufactured as a product with other ingredients to be ingested for relief of constipation.
+Aloe gel is typically used to make topical medications for skin conditions such as burns, wounds, frostbite, rashes, psoriasis, cold sores, and dry skin.
+Aloe latex is used individually or mixed with other ingredients to be ingested for relief from constipation.
 Aloe latex may be obtained in a dried form called resin or as "aloe dried juice".

-There is conflicting evidence regarding whether Aloe vera is effective as a treatment for wounds or burns.
-There is some evidence that topical use of aloe products might relieve symptoms of certain skin disorders, such as psoriasis, acne, or rashes, but topical application may cause an allergic reaction in some people.
+There is conflicting evidence over whether Aloe vera is effective in treating wounds or burns.
+Topical use of aloe products may relieve symptoms of certain skin disorders like psoriasis, acne, or rashes, but it may also cause an allergic reaction in some people.

-Aloe vera gel is used commercially as an ingredient in yogurts, beverages, and some desserts, but at high or prolonged doses, ingesting aloe latex or whole leaf extract can be toxic.
+Aloe vera gel is used commercially as an ingredient in yogurts, beverages, and some desserts, but ingesting aloe latex or whole leaf extract at high or prolonged doses can be toxic.
 Use of topical aloe vera in small amounts is likely to be safe.